-Gibanica is a traditional pastry dish popular usually made with cottage cheese and eggs, it can be sweet or savoury.
+Gibanica is a popular traditional pastry dish that is usually made with cottage cheese and eggs, it can be sweet or savoury.

 Proja (proha) is a bread dish made from corn flour, baking powder, sunflower oil, sparkling water and salt.
 It is usually served warm with yogurt, soft cheese, kajmak or sarma.